w3f/polkadot-wiki/docs/maintain/maintain-guides-validator-community.md

 ##### Security / Key handling policies

-It is paramount that session keys and stash/controller keys are stored and handled with the utmost care.
+It is paramount that session keys and stash/staking proxy keys are stored and handled with the utmost care.
 If compromised, both the validator and nominator can be slashed.
 Outlining how keys are handled, how they are stored, who has access to them, and the overall policies and procedures around them is a great point of reference for nominators to gauge how comfortable they are with the security a validator takes.